yusuf38bcs-oss/yusuf38bcs-oss.github.io/index.md

 ---
 layout: home
-title: "Learning Biology for Life"
+author_profile: true
 ---

-🚀 Site is now live.
+Welcome to Learning Biology for Life!
+This is the new home of the Synaptic Bridge.